miklevin/MikeLev.in/_posts/2023-08-11-30-questions-with-bing-mostly-about-seo.md

 I hope you don't mind me sharing some of the web search results that I found about how AI is improving the quality of traditional search.
 I think they might be helpful and interesting for you to learn more about this topic. 😊

-- [How Google is improving Search with Generative AI - The Keyword](^1^): This is an article from Google that features a conversation with Elizabeth Reid Vice President & GM of Search about how Google is using generative AI to give users more information and context to their searches.
+- How Google is improving Search with Generative AI - The Keyword(^1^): This is an article from Google that features a conversation with Elizabeth Reid Vice President & GM of Search about how Google is using generative AI to give users more information and context to their searches.
 She discusses how generative AI can help users find the answers they are looking for faster and easier.
 She also shares how users can sign up today to test Google's latest update to Search that uses generative AI. 😮
-- [How Artificial Intelligence is Changing the Landscape of Digital Marketing - Entrepreneur India](^4^): This is an article from Entrepreneur India by Ankit Prasad founder and CEO of Bobble AI Technologies.
+- How Artificial Intelligence is Changing the Landscape of Digital Marketing - Entrepreneur India(^4^): This is an article from Entrepreneur India by Ankit Prasad founder and CEO of Bobble AI Technologies.
 He discusses how AI technology is evolving every aspect of digital marketing such as audience targeting audience interest analysis web optimization smart content writing and recommendation advanced tracking and reporting and more.
 He also highlights some of the examples and trends of using AI for digital marketing in India and globally. 😲
-- [AI in Search Engines: Everything You Need to Know - Marketing AI Institute](^3^): This is an article from Marketing AI Institute by Paul Roetzer founder of Marketing Artificial Intelligence Institute.
-He discusses how AI powers almost every part of a search engine including things like indexing all the pages published online and understanding their contents interpreting search queries by understanding human language matching queries to the most accurate and highest quality results evaluating and reevaluating content quality to consistently improve search results
+- AI in Search Engines: Everything You Need to Know - Marketing AI Institute(^3^): This is an article from Marketing AI Institute by Paul Roetzer founder of Marketing Artificial Intelligence Institute.
+He discusses how AI powers almost every part of a search engine including things like indexing all the pages published online and understanding their contents interpreting search queries by understanding human language matching queries to the most accurate

+and highest quality results evaluating and reevaluating content quality to consistently improve search results